 What Causes Ankylosing Spondylitis?

-The exact cause of AS remains unclear, but the tendency to develop ankylosing spondylitis may have a genetic link that runs in families.
+The exact cause of this form of arthritis remains unclear, but the tendency to develop ankylosing spondylitis may have a genetic link that runs in families.
 Scientists have identified this genetic component and believe that people with AS carry the HLA-B27 gene.
-Your doctor may order a blood test as part of your diagnosis to detect the presence of this gene.
+Your doctor may order a blood test as part of your diagnosis to see if you are HLA-B27 positive.

 What Are the Symptoms of Ankylosing Spondylitis?